Cyclenerd/static_status/README.md

 ## Installation

-By default, it is best to place everything in your home folder in a new `status` folder:
+By default, it is best to place everything in your home directory in a new `status` directory:

 ```
 mkdir status